Merle Oberon: Youth

-In 1914, when Merle was 3, Arthur Thompson joined the British Army and later died of pneumonia on the Western Front during the Battle of the Somme.
-Merle and Charlotte led an impoverished existence in shabby flats in Bombay for a few years.
-Then, in 1917, they moved to better circumstances in Calcutta (now Kolkata).
-Oberon received a foundation scholarship to attend La Martiniere Calcutta for Girls, one of the best private schools in Calcutta.
-There she was constantly taunted for her mixed ethnicity, eventually leading her to quit school and receive lessons at home.
+In 1914, when Merle was three, her father, Arthur Thompson, joined the British Army and later died of pneumonia on the Western Front during the Battle of the Somme.
+Merle and Charlotte led an impoverished existence in shabby flats in Bombay for a few years before moving in 1917 to Calcutta.
+Oberon attended La Martinière Calcutta for Girls, one of the best private schools in Calcutta, as a charity student.
+There, she was constantly teased by the majority European students for her mixed ethnicity, which led her to quit school and receive lessons at home.

-Oberon first performed with the Calcutta Amateur Dramatic Society.
-She was also completely enamored with films and enjoyed going out to nightclubs.
+Oberon performed with the Calcutta Amateur Dramatic Society.
+She loved films; she liked going to nightclubs.
 Indian journalist Sunanda K. Datta-Ray said that Merle worked as a telephone operator in Calcutta under the name Queenie Thomson, and won a contest at Firpo's Restaurant there, before the outset of her film career.

-In Firpo's in 1929, Merle met a former actor, Colonel Ben Finney, and dated him; however, when he saw Charlotte one night at her flat, he realized Oberon was of mixed ancestry and ended the relationship.
+At Firpo's in 1929, aged 18, Oberon met a former actor, Colonel Ben Finney, and dated him; however, when he saw Charlotte one night at her flat, he realized Oberon was of mixed ancestry and ended the relationship.
 However, Finney promised to introduce her to Rex Ingram of Victorine Studios (whom he had known through his relationship with the late Barbara La Marr), if she were prepared to travel to France, which she readily did.
 After packing all their belongings and moving to France, Oberon and her mother found that their supposed benefactor avoided them, although he had left a good word for Oberon with Ingram at the studios in Nice.
-Ingram liked Oberon's exotic appearance and quickly hired her to be an extra in a party scene in a film named The Three Passions.
+Ingram appreciated Oberon's exotic appearance and quickly hired her to be an extra in a party scene in a film named The Three Passions.

 Acting career

+Early roles

 Oberon arrived in England for the first time in 1928, aged 17.
 She worked as a club hostess under the name Queenie O'Brien and played in minor and unbilled roles in various films.
 "I couldn't dance or sing or write or paint.
 The only possible opening seemed to be in some line in which I could use my face.
 This was, in fact, no better than a hundred other faces, but it did possess a fortunately photogenic quality," she told a journalist at Film Weekly in 1939.

+Alexander Korda and British stardom

 Her film career received a major boost when director Alexander Korda took an interest and gave her a small but prominent role, under the name Merle Oberon, as Anne Boleyn in The Private Life of Henry VIII (1933) opposite Charles Laughton.
-The film became a major success and she was then given leading roles, such as Lady Blakeney in The Scarlet Pimpernel (1934) with Leslie Howard, who became her lover for a while.
+The film became a major success and she was then given leading roles in other productions, starting with The Battle (1934) opposite Charles Boyer, and The Broken Melody (1934).

+Oberon then made two more films for Korda: The Private Life of Don Juan (1934) with Douglas Fairbanks was a disappointment but The Scarlet Pimpernel (1934) with Leslie Howard, who became her lover for a while, was a huge hit.